Theoretical Foundations of Conformal Prediction: Connections to test-conditional predictive coverage

 \subsection{From regression to test-conditional prediction}

 We will now develop these ideas in more detail.
-We will see that any nontrivial solution for the regression problem leads to a construction for a nontrivial solution for test-conditional predictive inference.
 Concretely, we will develop an explicit construction to show that any solution $\cC_{\textnormal{regr}}$ to the problem of distribution-free confidence intervals for regression can be leveraged to construct a prediction interval $\cC_{\textnormal{pred}}$ that offers a relaxed notion of distribution-free test-conditional predictive coverage.

 Suppose we have data $(X_i,Y_i)\iidsim P$, for some unknown distribution $P$ on $(X,Y)\in\cX\times\cY$, and we also have a pretrained prediction set $\cC_{\textnormal{init}}$ that does not depend on this data---for example, we might have constructed $\cC_{\textnormal{init}}$ by running conformal prediction on an independent batch of data.
 We will now develop a strategy to convert $\cC_{\textnormal{init}}$ into a prediction interval that offers test-conditional predictive coverage for $P$.